-We support the population of Tavush Region, helping to mitigate the consequences of hostilities felt by civilians living along the international border.
+We support the population of Tavush region, helping to mitigate the consequences of hostilities felt by civilians living along the international border.

 We help village population find alternative income opportunities to farming in insecure areas along the border.
-In 2017, we consulted with local authorities to prioritize the villages of Dovegh and Aygepar, where socio-economic situations are particularly challenging.
-Vulnerable households were identified through a detailed household survey with participation of local Red Cross volunteers, and 57 families received financial assistance to start small-scale businesses.
-Additionally, we provided multipurpose cash assistance to 19 extremely vulnerable families who were unable to start business activities because of their age, health condition or other circumstances.
-In such cases, we work to build multilateral support from within the local authorities community, and organizations to accompany our effort in finding sustainable solutions to their problems.
-We will continue to work in Aygepar and Dovegh in 2018, while identifying other priority villages for subsequent years.
+Since 2016, we launched targeted assistance to most vulnerable households in Barekamavan, Dovegh and Aygepar communities, where socio-economic situations are particularly challenging.
+As a result, 145 most vulnerable families received financial assistance to start small-scale businesses, following the detailed household economic survey conducted together with local Red Cross volunteers.
+Additionally, we provided multipurpose cash assistance to 50 extremely vulnerable families who were unable to start business activities because of their age, health condition or other circumstances.
+In such cases, we work to build multilateral support from within the community, local authorities and organizations to accompany our effort in finding sustainable solutions to their problems.
+In 2019, we will start working in Berkaber.

-For the last seven years, we have helped improve the quality and quantity of water available in border communities by improving the condition of infrastructure.
-In 2017, we supported Voskepar, Nerkin Karmiraghbyur and Sarigyugh through rehabilitation of water supply pipelines, building of metal fencing for a water reservoir, and installation of water meters, taps and other public technical components.
-Since 2015, we have raised community awareness on safe behavior and danger of mines and unexploded devices with our partner, the Armenian Red Cross Society (ARCS).
-This year, we held seminars for over 500 schoolchildren in 10 border communities.
-Also, we organized 19 firstaid courses with instructors of the ARCS, providing life-saving skills and first aid boxes to 205 members of civil protection rescue teams, in the scope of the two-year cooperation program between the Ministry of Emergency Situations of Armenia, the ARCS and the ICRC.
+For the last eight years, we have helped the border communities to increase the quality and quantity of water by improving the condition of infrastructure.
+In 2018, we supported Sarigyugh, Baghanis, Koti and Aygepar through construction of a pumping station and a water intake, installation of plastic reservoirs, water meters, public taps, pipelines, concrete manholes and other technical components.

+Since 2015, with our partner Armenian Red Cross Society (ARCS), we have raised community awareness on safe behavior and danger of mines and unexploded devices, and organized training in first aid.
+In 2018, with instructors of the ARCS, we organized first-aid courses, provided life-saving skills and first aid boxes to around 200 members of civil protection rescue teams, in the scope of the two-year cooperation program between the Ministry of Emergency Situations of Armenia, the ARCS and the ICRC.

 With the increased security risks in Tavush region, we supported 14 communities to set up passive protective measures, which reduced direct exposure of civilians to shooting and shrapnel, enabling the community to live, work and move outdoors in relative safety.
-In 2017, we continued to construct safer spaces, wall-in exposed windows, and build protective walls for kindergartens, schools and other public buildings, part of which were done thanks to a new partnership with the ARCS and the German Red Cross.
+In 2018, we continued to construct safer spaces, wall-in exposed windows, and build protective walls for kindergartens, schools and other public buildings, part of which were done thanks to a partnership with the ARCS and the German Red Cross.